 WaveLab is a powerful software package for data acquisition and data analysis specifically designed for wave laboratories.
 WaveLab is a Windows® program and features a modern graphical user interface, which makes WaveLab very easy to use for both first time users and experienced users.
-The aim is continuously to supply our customers the most powerful and user friendly software package for data acquisition and analysis in wave laboratories.
+WaveLab is used by 30 institutes world wide and our aim is continuously to supply our customers with the most powerful and user friendly software package for data acquisition and analysis in wave laboratories.

 WaveLab includes data acquisition and wave analysis with all major features needed for 2-D and 3-D model tests.
 The wave analysis includes time and frequency domain analysis of total elevations, state-of the-art methods for reflection separation in time and frequency domain and 3-D wave analysis (directional spreading function estimation) using BDM and MLM method.
 Additionally, the software comes with additional small tools needed for planning and analysis of model tests.
 Further desription of each of the tools is available in the links below.